SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD

 Tourist information: Further Cala Bona tourist information can be found here

-Visa & Health: Before your holiday, visit here for recommendations and advice on visas and health
+Visa and health: Before your holiday, visit here for recommendations and advice on visas and health.

 Beach lovers: Find your favourite sunny spot on Cala Bona’s beautiful, sandy beach and simply lay back and relax!

 Families: Treat the kids to a fun day out at Safari Zoo.

 Relaxation seekers: Soak up the stunning sea views as you linger over a meal at a harbour restaurant.

 Temperature: 9-25 (°C)

 Cala Bona starts to warm up in early spring, with the mercury hovering in the high teens (17-19°C) by the end of the season.
 The summer months, between June and September, are hot and dry, with highs of 30°C providing the perfect conditions for swimming in the sea.
 Warm weather in the low 20s make October and November great months to enjoy a Cala Bona holiday, if you want to avoid the crowds.
 Winters in Cala Bona are mild and quiet.

 By car: Hiring a car is the best way to get around if you’re planning on exploring beyond the resort.
 The roads in Majorca are generally good and the airport has a choice of international car-hire companies, offering competitive prices.

 By bike: Cycling is a popular way to explore this compact resort.
 Cala Bona’s waterfront promenade has a great cycle path that extends up as far as neighbouring Cala Millor.